 Diversification involves the allocation of funds among various counterparties.
 There is an inherent cost associated with the movement of funds including wire fees and additional administrative overhead.
-To minimize this administrative overhead and cost while maintaining the diversification objective, the portfolio will be rebalanced menthly.
+To minimize this administrative overhead and cost while maintaining the diversification objective, the portfolio will be rebalanced semi-annually or at the discretion of the Treasurer or their delegate.
 Funds that are expected to be expended for operations prior to the next portfolio rebalance will be excluded from the calculation for the purpose of rebalancing and will be invested in an approved instrument that provides appropriate liquidity while maximizing the rate of return.